 Here are some aspects your child should consider when writing a high quality summary:

 When writing a summary, your child should think of whether they wish to provide a complete overview of the piece or if they’d prefer to give their audience just enough information to prompt them to read the full version of the text.
-A complete overview of the full text is useful when the piece is factual or informative.
+A complete overview of the full text is useful when the piece is or informative.
 In other contexts, sometimes it’s important not to give everything away, as it may tarnish the reader’s experience when or if they decide to read the full text.
 For example, leaving some major points out is key when writing a summary for a movie synopsis or a book blurb!

 While the purpose of a summary may differ depending on the original piece, it should always be written with the aim to inform our readers, and tell them in one way or another, what they should expect when reading the full text.